sablier-labs/docs/docs/reference/flow/contracts/interfaces/interface.ISablierFlow.md

 ### depletionTimeOf

 Returns the time at which the total debt exceeds stream balance.
-If the total debt is less than or equal to stream balance, it returns 0.
+If the total debt exceeds the stream balance, it returns 0.

 Reverts on the following conditions: